 ULIO THE ADJUTANT GENERAL=

-Paul went out on the Bachrach Garage Detail at Manila.
-The POWs repaired cars, trucks, and other vehicles for the Japanese.
+Paul went out on a scrap metal detail that was part of the Bachrach Garage Detail at Manila.
+The POWs drove cars, trucks, and other vehicles to San Fernando where they were inspected and repaired of sent to Japan as scrap metal.
 The POWs committed acts of sabotage so that the vehicles would not operate.
 Apparently, he became ill while on the detail and returned to Cabanatuan.

 In late September 1942, a POW transfer list was posted at the camp.
 800 POWs gathered at 2:00 A.M. on October 6 and were given rice coffee, lugow rice, and a big rice ball.
 After eating and packing their kits, the POWs marched out of the camp at 2:30 A.M. and received two buns as they marched through the gate to the barrio of Cabanatuan which they reached at 6:00 A.M.
 There, 50 men were boarded onto each of the small wooden boxcars waiting for them at about 9:00 A.M.
 The trip to Manila lasted until 4:00 P.M. and because of the heat in the cars, many POWs passed out.